thunlp/AMNRE/README.md

 We use the same dataset and pre-trained word embedding as the [MNRE](https://github.com/thunlp/MNRE).
 You can download the raw data in [this page](https://pan.baidu.com/s/1dF26l93).
 You need to download it to the `Data/` path and use init.py in `CNN/src/` to preprocess it.

-More simple, we provide the preprocessed .npy format data in [this page](https://cloud.tsinghua.edu.cn/f/193ba7015c4047d6868a/?dl=1).
+We also provide the preprocessed .npy format data in [this page](https://cloud.tsinghua.edu.cn/f/193ba7015c4047d6868a/?dl=1).
 Download it to the `Data/` path and unpack it, then you can run the code.

 ## Run